 Step 5: Simmer the Mixture

-Step 6: Stir in the Elbow Macaroni
+Step 6: Add the Elbow Macaroni

 Step 7: Finish the Dish